-- 1. Log in to the Fastly web interface and click the Configure link. - 2.
-From the service menu, select the appropriate service. - 3.
-Click the Edit configuration button and then select Clone active.
+- 1. Log in to the Fastly web interface. - 2.
+From the All services page, select the appropriate service.
+You can use the search box to search by ID, name, or domain. - 3.
+Click the Edit configuration button and then select the option to clone the active version.
 The Domains page appears. - 4.
 Click the Origins link.
 The Origins page appears.